agoose77/packaging-pyopp-2025/content/what-is-a-package.md

 :::{figure} ../media/you-wouldnt-download-a-package.png
 :label: fig:you-wouldnt
-A very important disclaimer from the 2000s
+A very important disclaimer from the 2000s, about packaging.
 :::

 ```{code-cell}